 Electricity is used in the home

-Main Components of Off-Grid Wind Power Systems
+Main Parts of Off Grid Wind Power Setups

 Off-grid wind systems offer several practical advantages.